3 Monkeys (2020 film)

-3 Monkeys is a 2020 Indian Telugu-language comedy drama film written and directed by Anil Kumar G, produced by G. Nagesh under the banner Orugallu Cine Creations.
-The story revolves around three friends getting into trouble after meeting character Sunny Leone played by Karunya Chowdary.
-Consequences will get worse with Shatru character played by Kautilya.
+3 Monkeys is a 2020 Indian Telugu-language comedy-drama film written and directed by Anil Kumar G, starring Sudigali Sudheer, Getup Srinu and Auto Ram Prasad.
+The story revolves around three friends who get into trouble after meeting Sunny Leone, played by Karunya Chowdary.
+The situation worsens with the appearance of Shatru, played by Kautilya.

 Plot

 The plot revolves around three friends - Santhosh, Phani and Anand.
 Phani is an aspiring film director, Santhosh works in marketing while Anand is a software engineer.
 One day, they come across Sunny Leone, who has a rare heart disease which leaves her temporarily comatose.
 During one of such incident, the trio think that she should be buried as they are thinking that she is dead.
 They encounter police as they learn that a murder has been committed in the same locality.
 A corrupt police officer C.I.
 Sathru learns about this and blackmails them.
 What is the history between the police officer and the friends?
 What happens next forms the crux of the story.